konsumer/angular-cardflow/README.md

 *  It can handle images, divs, or whatever you like that is ng-repeating
 *  Uses Angular's `$swipe`
-*  It has multiple interaction modes.
+*  It has multiple interaction modes
 *  Lots of attribute options with sensible defaults

 Here are some more features:

-*  Mobile friendly, tested on webkit+firefox
+*  mobile-friendly, tested on webkit+firefox
-*  use CSS 3D transformations and requestAnimationFrame.
+*  use CSS 3D transformations directly, no `window.requestAnimationFrame()`.
+*  you can use it to make single-card-visible carousels, swipey coverflows, no-swipe coverflows, or whatever
 *  data-binding & callbacks

 See a [demo](http://konsumer.github.io/angular-cardflow/)